janaSunrise/flask-url-shortener/README.md

 - If you're using the API it ends here, But for the Web UI, We take user input, fetch the API using the internal `fetch` function in JavaScript, and display it in the Fields using Powerful JQuery.

+- Finally, on visiting the shortened link, We redirect to the URL to which redirection is specified.

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!